ncatlab/nlab-content/pages/0/9/0/1/21090/content.md

 * *BorelStoch* has all countable Kolmogorov products by means of the [[Kolmogorov extension theorem]].

-* In *Set*, and in every [[cartesian monoidal category]], Kolmogorov products coincide with ordinary products (when they exist for those cardinality).
+* In *Set*, and in every [[cartesian monoidal category]], Kolmogorov products coincide with ordinary products (when they exist for those cardinalities).

 Because of this, a Kolmogorov product on $C$ restricts to a [[cartesian product]] in the category $C_det$ of deterministic morphisms.